The symptoms of depression can be easy to spot. However, the symptoms of high functioning depression may not be.

 The longer a person lives with high-functioning depression symptoms, the greater their risk may become for these and other effects.
 But when a person gets the type and level of care that’s right for them, they can reduce their risk for continued harm.
 While they are in treatment, people can also begin to heal from any harm they have already experienced as a result of their high-functioning depression.

-What Does High-Functioning Depression Feel Like?
+What Do High-Functioning Depression Symptoms Feel Like?

 While most clinical studies designate the symptoms of high-functioning depression, they do not elaborate to what high-functioning depression feels like.
 In general, here’s how a person with high-functioning depression feels.